microsoft/PythonProgrammingPuzzles/puzzles/README.md

     </details>

 * <a name="packingham"></a>**PackingHam** This packing problem a [classic problem](https://en.wikipedia.org/wiki/Sphere_packing#Other_spaces)
     in coding theory.
-(3 instances)
+(5 instances)

     ```python
     def sat(words: List[str], num=100, bits=100, dist=34):
-        """Pack a certain number of binary strings so that they have a minimum hamming distance between each other."""
         assert len(words) == num and all(len(word) == bits and set(word) <= {"0", "1"} for word in words)
         return all(sum([a != b for a, b in zip(words[i], words[j])]) >= dist for i in range(num) for j in range(i))

+    def sol(num=100, bits=100, dist=34):
+        """Pack a certain number of binary strings so that they have a minimum hamming distance between each other."""
     ```
     <details><summary>1 hand-written solution </summary>